Trainee Researcher in Pediatrics (TRIP)

 The Women and Children’s Health Research Institute (WCHRI), in partnership with the Department of Pediatrics, is pleased to offer a research-intensive pediatric residency training stream for residents with advanced research training and/or demonstrated aptitude.
-This stream is called Training Researchers in Pediatrics (TRIP), aims to support future pediatrician-scientists and will provide trainees with:
+This stream is called Trainee Researcher in Pediatrics (TRIP), aims to support future pediatrician-scientists and will provide trainees with:

 - a tailored mentorship team that will support residents’ unique research and career needs, including a research and a career mentor.

 - advocacy and support in accessing formal training opportunities (e.g. postdoctoral fellowship, graduate studies, clinician investigator program).

 - access to research skill-building opportunities that are individualized to their unique needs (e.g. biostatistics training, research methods, academic writing).

 - funding and methodologic support to develop a research protocol and conduct a research project during the latter part of their residency program.

 In order to apply to the TRIP program, residents must have: